 As seen by the table above we procured our sustainable food products differently this year.
 One of the more substantial areas of change includes dairy and staples.
-With substantial decreases in produce, fish, seafood and staples our total percentage of sustainable food decreased.
+With decreases in produce, fish, seafood and staples our total percentage of sustainable food decreased.
+There are numerous reasons as to why we saw such a large change.
+As relationships are built and resquested fullfilled we are able to gather more accurate data.
+In the example of produce – our produce vendor provides us with all farm locations for the products we purcahse.
+In previous years we were only provided with one or two farm locations for the entire year.
+Now we know where the product is coming from each week.
+So our data is a lot of accurate.
+Some of the products that were considered sustainable are now not sustainable.
+Of course there are operational challenges and sourcing issues that take play as well.

 E. Sustainable Food Purchases by Criteria

-This table illustrates what sustainable criteria our food falls into.
 The following table shows the percent of sustainable food purchased by the Foodservice Policy criteria.